You should not attend the graduate program at the school where you received your undergraduate degree.

 Some programs have specific requirements (see below) for years of experience.
 For other programs, while it is helpful to have some experience it is not absolutely necessary and we would encourage potential students to apply when the time seems right for them to be successful.
 New graduates can gain experience before they begin classes and during the first year of graduate work.

-- Pediatric Nurse Practitioner-Acute Care: Yes, the program requires satisfactory completion of 1 year of experience as a registered nurse in an inpatient pediatric acute care environment or emergency department and other complex acute and chronically ill infants and children excluding orientation prior to entering the clinical sequence.
+- Pediatric Nurse Practitioner-Acute Care: Yes, the program requires satisfactory completion of 1 year of experience as a registered nurse in an inpatient pediatric acute care environment.

 - Adult/Gero Nurse Practitioner-Acute Care: Yes, the program requires satisfactory completion of 2 years of full time experience as a registered nurse providing direct care to adults and older adults admitted to an inpatient unit (e.g., inpatient surgical or medical unit, telemetry, progressive care, stepdown unit, intermediate care, intensive or critical care unit).
 Critical care is not required but is a plus.
 Inpatient care does NOT include emergency department, PACU (recovery room) is also poor preparation, cath lab, interventional radiology, endoscopy, etc. are essentially ambulatory care, and Operating Room (OR) is also not acceptable.

 - Nurse Anesthesia: See Nurse Anesthesia FAQs for work experience related to the Nurse Anesthetist Program.

 Family Nurse Practitioner: Entry into the three-year FNP program requires a minimum of one year experience as a registered nurse.
 However, additional preference will be given to those with greater nursing experience, based on a holistic evaluation of applicants wanting a three-year plan of study.
 All applicants will be considered for the four-year program regardless of prior nursing experience.